zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-merge.md

 ---
-Title: Bulk Merge in EF Core / EF6 | Add or Update (Upsert) your entities
+Title: Bulk Merge in EF Core | Add or Update (Upsert) your entities
 MetaDescription: Efficiently add or update Entity Framework data with EF Core Bulk Merge Extensions.
 Perform upsert operations on large numbers of entities with customizable options for all EF versions, including EF Core 7, 6, 5, 3, and EF6.
 Optimize your database operations - try it now.
-LastMod: 2025-11-11
+LastMod: 2026-05-12
 ---

-# Entity Framework Bulk Merge (Upsert, Insert + Update)
+# EF Core Bulk Merge with Entity Framework Extensions

-The `BulkMerge` method lets you merge entities using your [EF Core model](https://www.learnentityframeworkcore.com/model) into your database.
-This kind of merge operation is often called “Upsert,” “Add or Update,” or “Insert or Update.”
-There is currently no direct equivalent to `BulkMerge` built into EF Core.
+The `BulkMerge` method from Entity Framework Extensions is the most flexible way to perform **upsert** operations in EF Core and EF6.
+It allows you to insert new entities and update existing ones in a single operation.

 When you perform a bulk merge, it behaves as follows:

-- Rows that match the entity key are **UPDATED**.
+* Rows that match the entity key are **UPDATED**.
-- Rows that do not match any existing record are **INSERTED**.
+* Rows that do not match any existing record are **INSERTED**.

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore